Neuroinflab/Marmoset-EBRAINS/README.md

     - [EBRAINS Summit 2025 – Transforming Brain Research and Medicine – Brussels on 8-11 December.](#ebrains-summit-2025--transforming-brain-research-and-medicine--brussels-on-8-11-december)
     - [NEURONUS & Young PTBUN Neuroscience Forum Krakow, 24-26 April 2026 Abstract](#neuronus--young-ptbun-neuroscience-forum-krakow-24-26-april-2026-abstract)

-[EBRAINS](https://ebrains.eu/) is a powerful platform for advancing neuroscience.
-While it provides extensive support for rodent and human research, it currently includes only a single non-human primate (NHP) species.
-This is a significant shortfall, as NHPs are crucial for bridging the translational gap between rodent studies and human applications.
-To address this, the [Marmoset@EBRAINS](https://search.kg.ebrains.eu/instances/19810ecd-6bc4-47b8-ad6c-cd4c7a71c573?noSilentSSO=true) project aims to expand the EBRAINS platform by introducing a new atlas of the marmoset (*Callithrix jacchus*) cerebral cortex, along with datasets covering neuronal distribution maps and cellular-level connectivity.

 The [Marmoset@EBRAINS](https://ebrains.eu/data-tools-services/brain-atlases/marmoset-brain-atlas) atlas is built upon the [Nencki-Monash (NM)](https://doi.org/10.1016/j.neuroimage.2020.117625) template, which represents a morphological average of 20 young adult marmosets.
 By using Nissl histology, this template combines the fine structural details found in histology-based atlases with the high-resolution, probabilistic approach typical of MRI templates.
 This framework is further enriched by [comprehensive maps of cortical neurons](https://doi.org/10.1371/journal.pcbi.1012428) and by results from [143 experiments](http://marmosetbrain.org) involving injections of fluorescent retrograde tracers to map [structural cortico-cortical connectivity](http://analysis.marmosetbrain.org/).
 Additionally, we show how researchers can use existing EBRAINS tools to map their own datasets onto this new reference framework.

 This work sets the stage for the marmoset to become a core model species within the EBRAINS ecosystem.
 By enabling more detailed cross-species comparisons and encouraging other research groups to contribute their own data, we hope to grow the EBRAINS community and make its digital tools even more versatile.